United States Population Pyramid (2025)

 United States Demographics

-The median age has dramatically increased by 11.7 years since 1970, showing rapid population aging
+The median age has increased from 28.1 to 38.9 years since 1970, reflecting demographic aging and declining birth rates

 Historical Demographic Changes